kasperbilde/openfoam-workshop/index.md

 Aalborg University and Alfa Laval
 **Supervisors**: Kim Sørensen and Jakob Hærvig

-**PhD Scope**: Agglomeration and breakage of micron-sized particles in turbulent flows for highly accelerated sedimentation
+**PhD Scope**: Aggregation and breakage of micron-sized particles in turbulent flows for highly accelerated sedimentation

 ---
 # Background